openremote/documentation/docs/developer-guide/setting-up-an-ide.md

 - Choose the 'Open' option in the startup screen and open the root directory of the OpenRemote codebase.
 - Note that IntelliJ might time out if a background Gradle process (for example, running the GWT compiler server) blocks the Gradle import.
 Stop and start the background process to unblock.
-- Verify build settings: Settings/Preferences -> Build,Execution,Deployment -> Build Tools -> Gradle.
-Choose for the options 'Build and run using' and 'Run tests using' the option 'IntelliJ IDEA' and click on 'Apply'.
+- Verify the build settings: Settings/Preferences -> Build,Execution,Deployment -> Build Tools -> Gradle:
+  - Configure for 'Build and run using' the option 'IntelliJ IDEA'
+  - Configure for 'Run tests using' the option 'Gradle'
+  - Click on 'Apply'
 - Run `./gradlew clean installDist` in a terminal in IntelliJ to be sure everything compiles.

 ##### Recommended Plugins
+-
 - [Grep Console](https://plugins.jetbrains.com/plugin/7125-grep-console)
 - [Markdown Navigator](https://plugins.jetbrains.com/plugin/7896-markdown-navigator)

 ##### Grep Console Styling

 The log messages of the running application can be colour-highlighted with the [GrepConsole plugin](https://plugins.jetbrains.com/plugin/7125-grep-console) and our [configuration](https://github.com/openremote/openremote/tree/master/tools/intellij).

 - Locate XML style config for Grep Console in openremote/tools/intellij